-Cause-The County was in the process of developing policies and procedures for granting and reviewing access to its IT resources, and had not fully implemented them and reviewed them against IT standards and best practices.
+Cause-The County does not have sufficient policies and procedures and lacks detailed instructions for employees to follow for granting and reviewing access to its IT resources.

-Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the County needs to develop and implement effective logical and physical access policies and procedures over its IT resources.
+Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the County needs to develop and implement effective logical access policies and procedures over its IT resources.
 The information below provides guidance and best practices to help the County achieve this objective.

-• Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network and system access granted is needed and compatible with job responsibilities.

-- Remove terminated employees' access to IT resources-Employees' network and systems access should immediately be removed upon their terminations. - Review shared and administrator accounts-Shared and administrator accounts should be reviewed and eliminated or minimized when possible. - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
-In addition, account credentials should be reissued on shared accounts when a group member leaves. - Review contractor and other nonentity accounts-A periodic review should be performed on contractor and other nonentity accounts with access to an entity's IT resources to help ensure their access remains necessary and appropriate. - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety. - Improve password policies-Password policies should be improved and should address all accounts. - Restrict data center access-Physical access to the data center should be restricted to those individuals who need it for their job responsibilities and periodically reviewed to ensure that access granted continues to be needed. - Protect infrastructure-The data center and network closets should be protected from unauthorized access and physical damage by securing them and employing fire suppression and other physical safeguards. - Manage employee-owned electronic devices-The use of employee-owned electronic devices connecting to an entity's IT resources should be managed, including specifying the information appropriate to access and informing employees of the policies and precautions for this type of access.
+- Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network access granted is needed and compatible with job responsibilities. - Remove terminated employees' access to its IT resources-Employees' network and system access should immediately be removed upon their terminations. - Review all shared accounts-Shared network access accounts should be reviewed and eliminated or minimized when possible. - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
+In addition, account credentials should be reissued on shared accounts when a group member leaves. - Review contractor and other nonentity accounts access-A periodic review should be performed on contractor and other nonentity accounts with access to an entity's IT resources to help ensure their access remains necessary and appropriate. - Improve network password policies-Network password policies should be improved and ensure they address all accounts. - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety. - Manage employee-owned and entity-owned electronic devices connecting to the network-The use of employee-owned and entity-owned electronic devices connecting to the network should be managed, including specifying configuration requirements and the data appropriate to access; inventorying devices; establishing controls to support wiping data; requiring security features, such as passwords, antivirus controls, file encryption, and software updates; and restricting the running of unauthorized software applications while connected to the network.